Vote for your favorite triathlon discipline; swimming, biking, running

 How was scoring calculated?

-All USAT members that received a ranking in the prior season will be used as pacesetters in the following season.
+All athletes that complete the minimum required number of races will be used as pacesetters in the following season.
 The significance of the pacesetter system is to provide us with a “par” time for each event in the current season.
-The “par” time is the projected time in which the fastest amatuer athlete could finish the race.
+The “par” time is the projected time in which the fastest amateur athlete could finish the race.

 What is the equation?

 The “par” time is calculated by taking each pacesetter’s finish time in the race multiplied by the pacesetter’s previous year's overall ranking divided by 100.
 We then drop the top and bottom 20 percent of the calculated times and average the middle 60 percent in order to create a“par” time.
 Now that the par time has been calculated, it can be used to calculate a ranking for every participant.
-This is done by taking the “par” time in minutes divided by the member’s finishing time and then multiplied by 100.
+This is done by taking the member’s finishing time divided by the “par” time in minutes, inverting it, and then multiplying the inverted number by 100.

 If you have general questions regarding the rankings program, please visit our Rankings Criteria page or email Membership.